KenCoder/school_converter/README.md

 - Preview of converted files
 - Easy access to converted content

+**macOS Users**: If you download the built application from GitHub releases, you'll get a `.app` bundle that can be double-clicked.
+See [GUI_README.md](GUI_README.md) for detailed installation instructions.

 ### Command Line Interface

 Convert a cartridge file to DOCX: